naboeth/ethcc2022/README.md

 ### Resources

-- _Link to the DApp: [https://github.com/naboeth/ethcc2022](https://github.com/naboeth/ethcc2022) (you will have to switch to the rinkeby testnet to connect your wallet and have some rinkeby test ether, you can get some here: [https://rinkebyfaucet.com/](https://rinkebyfaucet.com/))_
+- Presentation of the idea: https://www.canva.com/design/DAFHOlnkWrQ/nhw1ovnoRdbuAJ3Hxn_KkA/view?utm_content=DAFHOlnkWrQ&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink
-- _Recorded video using the DApp:_
+- Deployed networks (contract addresses):
-- _Presentation of the idea:_
+ Ropsten (0x458d9cD3F0f9A7A9AA31C5A5Ace17515fD52990e)
-- _Deployed contracts:_
+ Polygon mumbai testnet (0x9A11dDB3336FDb7052b0399b065eea1Fc2f2C37D) Cronos testnet (0x9A11dDB3336FDb7052b0399b065eea1Fc2f2C37D) Neon testnet (0x67a520C359bc6ec8C4224dcB0D79426398BF93D8) Celo Alfajores testnet (0x9A11dDB3336FDb7052b0399b065eea1Fc2f2C37D)

 ### How we built it

 - The DApp was built on Ethereum with Truffle/Ganache and Infura
-- _We deployed the contracts to several chains:_
+- The contracts are written in Solidity, while the front-end relys on HTML/CSS/JS
-- _We implemented a time lock funtion in our contract (which counts Ethereum blocks) to time the seven days to submit a photo_
+- We deployed the contracts to several test chains: Ropsten, Polygon, Cronos, Neon and Celo
-- Built-in function to generate a random code by using blockchain-data
+- We tried to implement a time lock funtion in our contract to time the seven days to submit a photo (we did not manage to implement it in the front-end properly)
-- The photos are uploaded to IPFS/Filecoin
+- Function to generate a random code by using blockchain-data (we did not manage to implement it in the front-end properly)

 ### Challenges we ran into

 - Punishment or incentivization: How do we motivate most and would a user like to deposit actual money?
 - Simplicity: We had a lot if ideas around the goal to motivate people cooking for themselves, but due to the limited time and programming experience, they had to be put on the roadmap
 - Front-end: We had to remind ourselves to stay really simple
-- Back-end: The Difference between depositing money into a smart contract and an account, implement the time lock function / code generating and implement it on the front-end
+- Back-end: The Difference between depositing money into a smart contract and an account, implementing the time lock function / code generating and enspecially linking it on the front-end
 - Verification/Proof-of-Cook: Creating randomness for generating a random code on-block is really difficult.
 It is actually better and more secure to do it off-chain and call it on the blockchain.
 But our security is not based on how difficult it is to find out the code, the AI recognition and verification method of taking both the meal and handwritten code are enough to ensure solid anti-fraud measures.

 ### Accomplishments that we're proud of